-- Immediately pour caramel into bunt pan, evenly coating the bottom of the pan.
+- Immediately pour caramel into the bundt pan, evenly coating the bottom of the pan.
 You will have to move quickly before the caramel sets.
 Set pan aside until ready to use.

 - Add cream cheese and 2 tablespoons of evaporated milk to the bowl of a stand mixer.
 With a whisk attachment, whisk the cream cheese and milk until smooth.

 - Changing to a paddle attachment, beat in eggs one at a time.
-You want to change to a paddle attachment so not to incorporate air into the batter.
+You want to change to a paddle attachment so as not to incorporate air into the batter.
 Mix in evaporated milk, sweetened condensed milk, vanilla, cinnamon, and coffee.
-If there are any cheese lumps floating int he strain it through a fine mesh strainer.
+If there are any cheese lumps floating in the strain it through a fine-mesh strainer.

-- Pour batter into prepared bunt pan, set aside.
+- Pour batter into prepared bundt pan, set aside.

-- Place bunt pan into a large roasting pan in the oven and pour water into the roasting pan outside of the cake pan until the water covers the flan half way.
+- Place bundt pan into a large roasting pan in the oven and pour water into the roasting pan outside of the cake pan until the water covers the flan halfway.

 - Bake for 1 hr or until a toothpick inserted in the center of the cake comes out clean.